 Vaccinations

 During your pregnancy, you may be faced with the choice whether or not to have a particular vaccination.
 The choice is always up to you.
 Below you will find background information which can help you to make a choice.
+We will tell you about the whooping cough vaccination, flu vaccination and COVID-19 vaccination.
+In addition, we provide information about the RSV shot that babies receive after birth.

 The Whooping Cough (Pertussis) vaccine